xiangyuxu0815/xiangyuxu0815.github.io/content/authors/admin/_index.md

 ## About Me

-Xiangyu Xu is a Senior Research Engineer at Innopeak Technology, Inc., where he focuses on research and development for AI glasses and XR(MR/AR/VR) related projects.
+Xiangyu Xu is a Senior Research Engineer at Innopeak Technology, Inc.（a.k.a OPPO US Research Center）, where he focuses on research and development for AI glasses and XR(MR/AR/VR) related projects.
 His research interests lie in the areas of 2D/3D Computer Vision, Robotics, and Artificial Intelligence.